Stability and Quasinormal Modes of Black Holes in Conformal Weyl Gravity: quasinormal modes in dS spacetime

 \subsection{WKB approximation}

-The method is based on the matching of WKB expansion of the wave function $ \Psi _{l}\left( x\right) $ at the event horizon and cosmological horizon with the Taylor expansion near the peak of the potential barrier through the two turning points.
-Therefore, this method can be used for an effective potential that forms a potential barrier and takes constant values at the event horizon ($x\rightarrow -\infty $) and cosmological horizon ($ x\rightarrow \infty $) (like Fig. \ref{Pot}).
-The WKB approximation was first applied to the problem of scattering around black holes \cite{Schutz}, and then extended to the third order \cite{IyerWill} and sixth order \cite {Konoplya6th}.
-The WKB formula is given by
+The method is based on the matching of WKB expansion of the wave function $ \Psi _{l}\left( r_{\ast }\right) $ at the event horizon and cosmological horizon with the Taylor expansion near the peak of the potential barrier through two turning points.
+Therefore, this method can be used for an effective potential that forms a potential barrier and takes constant values (or zero) at the event horizon ($r_{\ast }\rightarrow -\infty $) and cosmological horizon ($r_{\ast }\rightarrow \infty $) (like Fig. \ref{Pot}).
+The WKB approximation was first applied to the problem of scattering around black holes \cite{Schutz}, and then extended to the third order \cite{IyerWill}, $ 6 $th order \cite{Konoplya6th} and recently to the $13$th order \cite{13th}.
+The $6$th order of WKB formula is given by

-where $V_{0}$\ is the value of the effective potential at its local maximum, the correction terms $\Lambda _{j}$'s\ correspond to the $j$th order and depend on the value of the effective potential and its derivatives at the local maximum, and $n$\ is the overtone number.
-The explicit form of the WKB corrections is given in \cite{IyerWill}\ (for $\Lambda _{2}$ and $\Lambda _{3}$) and \cite{Konoplya6th} (for $\Lambda _{4}$, $\Lambda _{5}$, and $ \Lambda _{6}$).
+where $V_{0}$\ is the value of the effective potential at its local maximum, the correction terms $\Gamma _{j}$'s\ correspond to the $j$th order and depend on the value of the effective potential and its derivatives at the local maximum, and $n$\ is the overtone number.
+The explicit form of the WKB corrections is given in \cite{IyerWill}\ (for $\Gamma _{2}$ and $\Gamma _{3}$ ) and \cite{Konoplya6th} (for $\Gamma _{4}$, $\Gamma _{5}$, and $\Gamma _{6}$ ).
 It is worthwhile to mention that the WKB approximation does not give reliable frequencies for $n\geq l$.
-We use this formula up to the sixth order as a semi-analytical approach to obtain the QNFs of perturbation.
+We use this formula up to the sixth order as a semi-analytical approach to obtain the QNFs of perturbations.